abechanta/xbindjs/README.md

 **xbind.js** is a rugged, minimal frontend helper for manipulating contents on your web page.

-## No virtual DOM, non reactive, not MVVM..., this is good old style but reasonable
+## No virtual DOM, non reactive..., this is good old style but reasonable

-Include a single script, markup your page, then ready for manipulating with your frontend scripts.
+Include a single script, markup your page, and ready for working with your frontend scripts.
+The variables returned from **xbind.js** can be used as *view-model*.
 Think of it like jQuery for the modern web.
-It’s super simple so you can introduce **xbind.js** within few minutes.
+It’s super simple that you can get started **xbind.js** within few minutes.

 ## Binding